 Coherence forces apply to entities with ‘preferences’

-The coherence arguments only apply to creatures with ‘preferences’ that might be thwarted by their choices, so there are presumably possible entities that are not subject to any coherence forces, due to not having preferences, depending on the most apt definition of ‘preferences’.
+The coherence arguments only apply to creatures with ‘preferences’ that might be thwarted by their choices, so there are presumably possible entities that are not subject to any coherence forces, due to not having preferences of the relevant type.